GenericNerdyUsername/jetbrains-updater/README.md

+# IMPORTANT NOTICE

+Gitlab decided to break the menu that gives you free CI minutes, so for the time being, this wont be automatically updated.

 ## What is this?

 This is a nixpkgs overlay in flake format, automatically updated daily.
 It gives the latest versions of the various jetbrains IDEs.